erjpsingh/stats_with_skills_singh/README.md

-# stats_with_skills_singh
+# Stats with Skills Singh

-This repository is dedicated to all the statistics concepts explained by Skills Singh, every effort is made to explain code with relevant descriptions in the comments, and references are included in the R notebooks for further reference.
+Hello, welcome to the repository.
+We  appreciate your curosity in statistical concepts and would be helping you with the necessary code and video tutorials.